 How to turn role play into a positive experience

-We’ve all experienced that inward groan when we are told we have to participate in something we really don’t feel comfortable doing, and I think we can all agree that a common cause of this is hearing the dreaded words ‘and now we’re going to practice that through a spot of role play’.
+We’ve all experienced that inward groan when we have to participate in something we really don’t feel comfortable doing.
+We can all agree that a common cause is hearing the dreaded words ‘and now we’re going to practice that through a spot of role play’.

-Role play doesn’t just have to be used to try and brush up on customer service skills however, and it can be incredibly effective and insightful in the workplace if handled correctly.
+You don’t have to just use role play to brush up on customer service skills however.
+It can be incredibly effective and insightful in the workplace if handled correctly.
 It can take on many forms; for example, we have recently been involved with role playing within an interview and recruitment process; placing candidates into a structured yet fictional situation which allows us to gauge their reactions and get a real feel of their character.

 Our team building activities work along the same principles – participants cannot help but be themselves as they react to our sometimes surprising and challenging actions and we can bring out qualities which can go unnoticed on a day to day basis.
 As one of our clients recently commented after reading the observation report we had put together for them;

 Luckily myself and my team of actors like nothing more than getting into character; it allows us to take on the ‘embarrassment’ and for the delegates/candidates/team members to relax and be themselves.